 "I'll just stick with the guys.
 I think when it comes to a close, it will be a natural close for us all."

-So, if like us, you can’t stop thinking about AC-12 and whether they’ll be back doing what they do best (catching bent coppers), then read on for the latest information about a potential season 7 return of the BBC drama.
+So, if like us, you can’t stop thinking about AC-12 and whether they’ll be back doing what they do best (catching bent coppers), then read on for the latest information about a potential season 7 return of the BBC drama - and it looks promising.

 In the meantime, if you want more analysis of the season 6 finale, why not check out our Line of Duty ending explainer, our Line of Duty unanswered questions, or take a look at all of the Line of Duty red herrings that teased and deceived the finale outcome.

 Will Line of Duty return for season 7?

 Line of Duty season 7 has yet to be confirmed but it looks likely.